 - a.
-The Draft Red Herring Prospectus has been filed with BSE SME and our Company shall make an application to BSE SME for listing of its Equity Shares on the SME platform of BSE.
-BSE Limited is the Designated Stock Exchange. - b.
+The Draft Red Herring Prospectus has been filed with BSE SME and our Company has made an application to BSE SME for listing of its Equity Shares on the SME platform of BSE.
+BSE is the Designated Stock Exchange. - b.
 Our Company has entered into an agreement with NSDL on June 26, 2024 and with CDSL on June 18, 2024 for dematerialisation of its Equity Shares already issued and proposed to be issued. - c.
 The entire pre-issue capital of our Company has fully paid-up Equity Shares and the Equity Shares proposed to be issued pursuant to this IPO are fully paid-up. - d.
-The entire Equity Shares held by the Promoters & Promoter Group are in dematerialised form. - e.
-The fund requirements set out for the Objects of the Issue are proposed to be met entirely either from the Net Proceeds, internal accruals, net-worth, existing debt financing and unsecured loans.
+The entire Equity Shares held by the Promoters are in dematerialised form.

+e.
+The fund requirements set out for the Objects of the Issue are proposed to be met entirely either from the Net Proceeds or from Internal Accruals.
 Accordingly, our Company confirms that there is no requirement to make firm arrangements of finance through verifiable means towards at least 75% of the stated means of finance, excluding the amount to be raised from the Issue as required under the SEBI ICDR Regulations.
-For details, please refer to the chapter titled "Objects of the Issue" beginning on page 90.
+For details, please refer the chapter "Objects of the Issue" beginning on page 78.